 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

 What this means if you miss your flight is that you might not be able to get on the next one like in the “old” days.
 In fact, you could be stuck for days, depending on the airline you’re flying and your destination.
 And if you’re traveling with multiple people in your party, there’s a very good chance you won’t be sitting together.
-RELATED: 8 Hacks For Getting the Best Coach Seat on a Plane.
+RELATED: 8 hacks for getting the best coach seat on a plane

 For this reason, you really want to avoid flights with a connection whenever possible.
 In some small markets and for certain destinations, this may be impossible.
 But if you’re choosing to make a connection because you’re going to save a few dollars, then I would consider splurging for the reasons listed above.

-One way is to not check bags because having a connection not only increases the chances of you misconnecting but your checked bags missing the connection as well.
+One way is to not check bags because having a connection not only increases the chances of you misconnecting but of your checked bags missing the connection as well.
 PRO TIP: If you do check a bag, pop an Apple AirTag or Samsung SmartTag in it so you can track your bags yourself.
 But the most important thing you can do to be a savvy traveler when you’re making a connection is to leave plenty of time in between flights.

 The flights from Naples (NAP) were cheaper but they required a stop somewhere.
 Our best option was flying Lufthansa via Munich (MUC) but I had a choice: Either spend the night in Ischia, then take the ferry in the morning to make a 1pm flight to MUC or leave Ischia the night before, get a hotel on the mainland and take the early flight at 6:20am.

+I’m not the only travel expert who knows it’s better to leave plenty of time in between flights.
 Peter Greenberg, CBS News Travel Editor says: “Never let the airline book you a domestic connection of less than 90 minutes.
 If they do, you stand an excellent chance of missing your flight, your bags being lost—or both.
 Overseas it’s even worse.
 A legal connecting time at London’s Heathrow Airport is two hours.
 But here’s what they won’t tell you: The airport considers three hours a legal connection time for your checked bags.
 Do the math.
 Give yourself a three-hour connection, no matter what the airline says.”

 Scott Keyes, founder of Going.com, told Travel + Leisure, “Every airport has a minimum connection time (MCT), and an airline won’t book you on a layover below that amount.”
 However, MCTs can vary within an airport.
 As an example, he notes that “the MCT at Amsterdam Airport Schiphol (AMS) is 40 minutes for domestic flights and 50 minutes for international flights.”
 Those times may not be enough, especially if you’re traveling with a lot of baggage, have children, need to change terminals, or just don’t feel like having to sprint to your next flight.